-of UCR students are in-state residents, meaning that they resided in California prior to attending UCR.
+The net increase of 13,884 people by academic year 2035/2036 would be accommodated by the 356,839 net increase in regional population.
+According to data from UC, approximately 82 percent of UCR students are in-state residents, meaning that they resided in California prior to attending UCR.
 More precisely, approximately 60 percent of the undergraduate student population lived within a 50-mile radius of the UCR campus prior to enrolling at the University (UC 2019).
 Furthermore, according to available zip code information for UCR students, faculty, and staff, approximately 85 percent of the campus population currently resides within a "reasonable" commute radius (approximately 1 hour each way).
-Approximately 28 percent of new students would reside in an existing home, and 52 percent of the remaining new students living would share a dwelling unit.
-It is reasonable to assume that these trends will continue, and that much of the campus population projected in the proposed 2021 LRDP has will have already been accounted for in existing and/or projected population growth in the Inland Empire region.
+It is reasonable to assume that these trends will continue, and that much of the campus population projected in the proposed 2021 LRDP will have already been accounted for in existing and/or projected population growth in the Inland Empire region.